Colin Kaepernick's Air Force 1 sneakers with a not-so-subtle message sold out online - KTVZ

 The Air Force 1 x Colin Kaepernick is made primarily of luxe black leather with the brand’s reflective swoosh logo leading to a silhouette of Kaepernick’s head on the heel tab.
 Kaepernick’s logo is featured on the tongue.

-The sneaker also has a not-so-subtle message with the date “08 14 16” on the sole of the right shoe, a Nike spokesman confirmed to CNN.
+The sneaker has a not-so-subtle message with the date “08 14 16” on the sole of the right shoe.
+A Nike spokesman confirmed to CNN the placement of the date on the sole.